OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

 Sunstone for Large Deployments
 ==============================

-Low to medium size enterprise clouds will typically deploy Sunstone in a single machine with the other OpenNebula daemons as part.
-However, this simple deployment can be extended with
+Low to medium size enterprise clouds will typically deploy Sunstone on a single machine with the other OpenNebula daemons as part.
+However, this simple deployment can be extended by

 -  **Isolating access from web** clients to the Sunstone server.
-This can be achieved by deploying the Sunstone server in a separate machine.
+This can be achieved by deploying the Sunstone server on a separate machine.
--  **Improve scalability** of the server for large user pools.
-Usually deploying Sunstone as a separate application in one or more hosts.
+-  **Improving scalability** of the server for large user pools, usually by deploying Sunstone as a separate application on one or more hosts.

-This guide introduces various deployment options how to achieve this.
+This guide introduces various deployment options to achieve this.
 Check also the :ref:`API Scalability <one_scalability_api_tuning>` guide for tips on how to improve Sunstone and OpenNebula Daemon performance.

 .. _sunstone_large_web: